dsaliberti/basil/README.md

 - Select the Scheme `RecipeList` or `RecipeDetail` and hit Cmd+U to run all, or on the Test Navigator (Cmd+6) run each test individually.

+Caveat: For production purposes I'd consider the persistence for the `Shared` key `favoriteRecipeIds` should no longer be `inMemory` but a proper database using GRDB with SQLite.

 Enjoy 😉

 author: Danilo Soares Aliberti dsaliberti